mjherich/coding-challenge/README.md

 What to do
 ----------

 * Do make use of frameworks, libraries, plugins, anything that helps you build this.
-We use Django on the backend and React/MobX on the frontend, if you're looking for suggestions ;)
+We use Django on the backend and React/MobX on the frontend, if you're looking for ideas ;)
 * Do try to host the app somewhere that we can play with it.
 * Alternatively, do take a screencast of how it works, if you run it locally.
 * Do apply common sense to the scale of the app - quizzes can have tons of features, limit yourself to what you _need_.